 In addition, the Office hosts an annual Silent Witness ceremony to remember the CDV homicide victims from the preceding year.
 It is important that South Carolina and the nation understand what a significant problem criminal domestic violence is to our communities.

 Finally, the S.T.O.P.
 Violence Against Women program acts as a clearinghouse for CDV statistics.
 The South Carolina Law Enforcement Division graciously provides this office with data necessary to bring to the attention of the public the growing need for strong action against domestic violence.

 - Domestic Violence and Sexual Assault Shelters and Organizations

 - Speaker Request Form

-Join the Office of the Attorney General for a free, one-day training on criminal domestic violence and related topics.
+Join the Office of the Attorney General for a free, one-day training on criminal domestic violence and sexual assault and related topics.
 Trainings are geared for law enforcement officers, judges, attorneys and victim advocates.
 All trainings are approved for CLE, JCLE, CLEE, OVSEC, and Non-Social Work Hours.

 - Horry County Judicial Center – March 27

 - Midlands Tech NE Campus – August 7